ROCm/hipBLASLt/docs/index.rst

 General Description
 ===================

-hipBLASLt is a library that provides general matrix-matrix operations with a flexible API and extends funtionalities beyond traditional BLAS library. hipBLASLt is exposed APIs in HIP programming language with an underlying optimized generator as a backend kernel provider.
+hipBLASLt is a library that provides general matrix-matrix operations with a flexible API and extends functionalities beyond traditional BLAS library. hipBLASLt is exposed APIs in HIP programming language with an underlying optimized generator as a backend kernel provider.

 This library adds flexibility in matrix data layouts, input types, compute types, and also in choosing the algorithmic implementations and heuristics through parameter programmability.